Farid566/getx/README.md

 ## Route management

-If you are going to use routes/snackbars/dialogs/bottomsheets without context, GetX is excellent for you too, just see it:
+If you are going to use routes/snackbars/dialogs/bottomsheets without context, Get is excellent for you too, just see it:

 Add "Get" before your MaterialApp, turning it into GetMaterialApp